madysondesigns/quicknote/README.md

 Whenever you need to jot something down, open QuickNote and type away.
 Use the buttons to copy the contents of your note, or to clear the note and start new.

-Uses LocalStorage to save your note over accidental refreshes, tab closes, or browser restarts.
+Uses LocalStorage to save your note over accidental refreshes, tab closes, or browser restarts. (disclaimer: localStorage does not work for local files, i.e. `file://` URLs.)

 Inserts the date you created a note at the top.
 If you're like me, you leave notes open in browser tabs for far too long.

 ## About QuickNote